WhereWhenAI/BinderNotebooks/README.md

 Welcome to our demo Binder Notebooks!

-We're building out examples here (more to follow soon) that demonstrate how to use the NavAbility SDKs in Python and Julia.
+A few tutorials from NavAbility to demonstrate how to use the NavAbility SDKs in Python and Julia.

 ## NavAbility Tutorials Docs